David Puig

-David Puig Currius (/ca/; born 7 December 2001) is a Spanish professional golfer.
-He cut short his college career to join LIV Golf in 2022.
+David Puig Currius (/ca/; born 7 December 2001) is a Spanish professional golfer who plays on the European Tour and the LIV Golf League.
+He cut short his college career at Arizona State University to join LIV Golf in 2022 but completed his last year online in 2023, which he shared in an Instagram post.

 Amateur career

 Puig had a successful junior career and played for Spain in the Junior Golf World Cup in Japan, where he won silver in 2018 and bronze in 2019.
 He represented Europe in the 2018 Junior Ryder Cup.
 Puig finished third at the 2021 European Amateur, behind Christoffer Bring and Ludvig Åberg.

 In 2019, Puig enrolled at Arizona State University and started playing college golf with the Arizona State Sun Devils men's golf team.
 Playing in just his fifth collegiate stroke play tournament, he won the 2021 Southwestern Invitational by a record nine-strokes, and then defended his title in 2022.

 Puig also played in the Arnold Palmer Cup in 2020 and 2021, finishing both events with an individual result of 3–1.
 He was awarded Catalan Player of the Year in 2021 by the Catalan Association of Golf Journalists.

 In 2022, Puig's Sun Devils team advanced to the final match at the NCAA Championship.
 He was invited to the inaugural tournament of the LIV Golf Invitational Series at Centurion Club, along with fellow amateur Ratchanon Chantananuwat.